-Myths about SSDs: 5 major misconceptions about SSDs
+Myths about SSDs: 5 Major Misconceptions about SSDs

-Myths about SSDs: 5 major misconceptions about SSDs
+Myths about SSDs: 5 Major Misconceptions about SSDs

-Nataliya Oteir Read 10 minutes
+Read 10 minutes

 Solid State Drives (SSDs) are no longer the newest technology.
 Many users are already familiar with these disks.
 In enterprise storage applications, SSDs can now far outperform hard disk drives (HDDs) in terms of performance, ease of management, and affordability.
 Still, in spite of SSDs' popularity in the mainstream storage and data center market.
 There are still misconceptions about their performance, cost, and use.